by Jason Wasserman MD PhD FRCPC

 Epithelial-myoepithelial carcinoma ex pleomorphic adenoma means that the malignant (cancerous) epithelial-myoepithelial carcinoma developed from within a previously benign (noncancerous) tumour called pleomorphic adenoma.

-Other tests including immunohistochemistry (IHC) may be performed to confirm the diagnosis and to rule out other conditions that can look very similar to epithelial-myoepithelial carcinoma under the microscope.
-When immunohistochemistry is performed the ductal cells are typically positive for pan-cytokeratin and cytokeratin 7 (CK7) while the myoepithelial cells are typically positive for S100, SOX10, p63, p40, smooth muscle actin, and muscle-specific actin.
+Other tests, including immunohistochemistry (IHC), may be performed to confirm the diagnosis and rule out other conditions that look very similar to epithelial-myoepithelial carcinoma under the microscope.
+When immunohistochemistry is performed, the ductal cells are typically positive for pan-cytokeratin and cytokeratin 7 (CK7), while the myoepithelial cells are generally positive for S100, SOX10, p63, p40, smooth muscle actin, and muscle-specific actin.
 However, not all of these markers will be ordered for every case.

 High grade transformation in epithelial-myoepithelial carcinoma means that the tumour has started to change, resulting in more aggressive behaviour.
 When examined under the microscope, tumours with high grade transformations have lost some of the features typically seen in an epithelial-myoepithelial carcinoma.
 In particular, the tumour cells will no longer look like normal ductal or myoepithelial cells.
 The cells in a tumour showing high grade transformation may be described as being atypical or pleomorphic.
 In addition, tumours with high grade transformation often have more mitotic figures (tumour cells dividing to create new tumour cells) and a type of cell death called necrosis may also be seen.
 High grade transformation is important because these tumours are more likely to metastasize (spread) to lymph nodes and the lungs.